ksvan/node-red-contrib-komfovent/komfnodes/reverse.md

 My own documentation of results during reversing, sniffing, trial and error.

 ## Reversed
-- What: Komfovent ventilation aggregate with C6 controller
+- What: Komfovent ventilation aggregate with C6 controller (fw 1.3.17.20 latest reversed and verified)
-- Purpose: for smarthome integration
+- Purpose: for smarthome integration via nodered
 - Protocol: HTTP/TCP
 - Method: Reuse ajax calls to trigger actions, scrape pages for information
 - Security: Next to non existing, simple unsecured logon

+### Considerations
+Done before: not for this specific use case.
+But screen scraping in general is highly solved and reusable as tactic.

+Alternatives: modbus or bacnet integration.
+Seems like hard to use and low quality in existing libs.
+Old school protocol gone TCP, not easily available good documentation from vendor, seems ro rely on electrican domain knowledge in addition.
+REST apis would be good, ajax calls gives kind of the same for setting config.
+Fetching values is worse, screen scraping.

+Going modbus would be a logical level below, requiring more understanding of the aggregate/machinery etc, not to get unexpected results from different value combinations.
+This is handled by C6 web logic and should reside on the system side, not withing my code.
+Looked into the ios app they provide, this is implemented with modbus, so not interesting as such.
+Also provides less datapoints than the web.

 ### How
 For the most part using Chrome dev tools and wireshark to decompose the pages and calling structure.
 Wireshark to compare real traffic with what I can generated with node.js request, make them similar.
-Trial and error, figuring out what matters for the server on the C6 controller.
+Trial and error, figuring out what matters for the server on the C6 controller, trying to get to the bare minimum needed to mimic the right interaction, as little as possible that could go wrong with future firmware C6 updates and maintenance needs on my side.

 ## Logon - what seems to work best
 Komfovent built in webserver for controller C6.